Arriva North East: History

 In May 2007, it was announced that the company would take over Stagecoach's operations in Darlington, pending approval by the Office of Fair Trading.
 Following the takeover, services, as well as 28 vehicles and 78 drivers (with no changes to pay or conditions) were transferred, with vehicles subsequently repainted.
 In March 2008, operations moved to a new depot at Faverdale Industrial Estate, Darlington.

 The Loftus depot was closed in January 2009, after over 80 years of continuous operation, with the subsequent loss of 20 jobs.
 Operations, along with in the region of 60 staff, were transferred between Redcar, Stockton-on-Tees and Whitby depots.

 In March 2010, Go North East's Ashington depot was exchanged with Arriva's Hexham depot.

 In December 2012, Durham's Waddington Street depot was closed, following the completion of the new Belmont depot, (despite being only one minute away from Durham Bus Station).
 By July 2013, the former depot had been demolished, with the site being redeveloped for residential use.

 In March 2013, a fleet of 11 gas-powered MAN Ecocity were introduced on services 2, 11 and 12 in Darlington – an investment totalling £2.2 million.

 In March 2014, the buses and employees of the Ashington depot on Lintonville Terrace transferred to a new site on Lintonville Parkway, a short distance from the original depot.
-The new depot was opened by Ashington's longest serving driver and engineer.
 Staff rest facilities and operational staff remained at the former depot until November 2014, before being moved into temporary facilities nearby.
 In August 2015, the Lintonville Terrace depot was demolished.

-In October 2022 Jesmond depot was closed after many years of services to cut costs most buses transferred elsewhere within Arriva some went to Blyth, some when to the new facility at Walkergate depot which is ran by Stagecoach In Newcastle.
+In October 2022, the company's Jesmond depot was closed, with most staff and vehicles transferred to other depots in the region.

 Fleet and operations

 Depots

-As of November 2022, the company operate from nine depots across the region: Alnwick, Ashington, Blyth, Darlington (Faverdale), Durham (Belmont), Newcastle upon Tyne (Walkergate) outstation based at Stagecoach North East, Redcar, Stockton-on-Tees and Whitby.
+As of September 2024, the company operate from seven depots across the region: Ashington, Blyth, Darlington (Faverdale), Durham (Belmont), Redcar, Stockton-on-Tees and Whitby.

 Vehicles

-The fleet consists mainly of diesel-powered single and double-deck buses manufactured by Alexander Dennis, Wrightbus and VDL.
+The fleet consists mainly of diesel-powered single and double-deck buses manufactured by Alexander Dennis and Wrightbus.